 HOUSEMASTER AND FAMILY

 Evans currently houses 56 boys, a Resident Tutor and Assistant Housemistress, and the Housemaster and his family.
-Jon Lidiard has been Housemaster for four years, having previously been Deputy Housemaster both in Evans and Winder House.
+Jon Lidiard is now in his sixth year as Housemaster, having previously been Deputy Housemaster both in Evans and Winder House.
 He is also Head of Classics at Sedbergh, as well as running the 3rd XV rugby team and being Master in Charge of Fives.
 In his spare time, he is an avid fell-runner.
-His wife Naomi teaches Latin and English at Sedbergh, as well as assisting in the Drama department.
+His wife Naomi teaches English and Latin at Sedbergh, as well as assisting in the Drama department.
 Jonathan and Naomi have three young children and a springer spaniel; all of which keep them very busy!

 In addition to several common rooms and a junior and senior boys’ kitchen, Evans boasts its own high-spec gym, a terrace outside the dining room and two walled gardens.
 We are in the process of building our own Cinema!